 GISTAR aims to provide transformative, transdisciplinary training for students interested in applying geospatial technology in fields such as environmental policy, ecological and climate modeling, urban planning, and more.
 The program, housed in the Department of Environmental Studies in the Social Sciences Division, and working with a large group of interdisciplinary faculty across campus, addresses a key gap in geospatial education along California’s Central Coast.
 The program will draw on the region's integration into the tech-driven economy of Silicon Valley and surrounding areas, with geospatial technology being one of the fastest-growing sectors nationwide.

 “Spatially-oriented data and GIS technologies align well with Silicon Valley's focus on innovation.
-Their applications in spatial analysis for environmental modeling, urban planning, remote sensing, aerial monitoring, disease and wildfire management, transportation, community safety, and coastal mapping are increasingly sought after in both government and high-tech sectors.
+Their applications in spatial analysis for environmental modeling, urban planning, remote sensing, aerial monitoring, disaster and wildfire management, transportation, community safety, and coastal mapping are increasingly sought after in both government and high-tech sectors.
 The integration of spatial intelligence and AI further enhances their relevance,” said Bo Yang, Assistant Professor for Environmental Studies, GISTAR Director, and Faculty Director for the Center for Integrated Spatial Research (CISR).
 “The GISTAR program is designed to equip students with the essential knowledge and skills to thrive in this rapidly growing field of geospatial technology.”

 The curriculum is structured around three core areas: foundational geospatial theory and analysis, advanced GIS development, and geospatial technologies such as UAS/drone survey, 3D mapping, and AI-driven spatial modeling.
 Students will engage with hands-on, real-world applications and research projects with faculty from across campus, preparing them for careers in government, high-tech industries, and environmental organizations.
 The program culminates in a two-quarter capstone project where students integrate their skills into real-world research.